vizzuhq/ipyvizzu/docs/tutorial/data.md

 data.add_df(df)
 ```

+!!! note
+    We set a default 'max_rows' limit of 100k for dataframes to prevent
+    potential browser memory issues.
+The default value is adjustable, but
+    if your dataframe surpasses this limit, it will be randomly sampled down
+    to the set value of '({self._max_rows})'.

 !!! info
     `ipyvizzu` makes a difference between two types of data, numeric (measure)
     and not numeric (dimension).
 A column's `dtype` specifies that the column is